UniversalDependencies/UD_Russian-Taiga/README.md

 # Summary

-Universal Dependencies treebank based on data samples extracted from Taiga Corpus and MorphoRuEval-2017 text collections.
+Universal Dependencies treebank is based on data samples extracted from Taiga Corpus and MorphoRuEval-2017 text collections.

 # Introduction